AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ### Quarters

 Each Quadrant chart has four quarters, which can be configured separately.
-Use these methods to refer to them:
+Use these methods to access and configure them:

 * {api:anychart.core.utils.QuarterSettings#leftBottom}leftBottom(){api}
 * {api:anychart.core.utils.QuarterSettings#leftTop}leftTop(){api}